PlanQK/planqk-platform-docs/src/service-orchestration/example-with-data-flow.md

 <img width="768" :src="$withBase('/images/workflow/workflow-example-v2.png')" alt="">

+by doing the following steps:
 - drag 2 service nodes into the editor
 - assign the 2 services to the nodes
+  - click on the _change type_ icon, open the list of _PlanQK Service Tasks_ and select the proper service
 - connect the nodes (start node -> service node -> service node -> end node)
 - drag 4 data object nodes into the editor
 - connect the 4 data object nodes to the service nodes as shown in picture